-Growing biomass willow cuttings in short rotation coppice is the fastest way to grow your own wood fuel and fire wood.
-Willow logs can be used in wood burners or log boilers, chipped willow is an ideal fuel for automated biomass boilers.
-You can have your first wood fuel harvest just 3 years after planting and can realistically expect a harvest of 8-10 tonnes of dry wood per hectare per year.
+Short rotation coppice (SRC) willow is the fastest way to grow your own wood fuel and fire wood.
+SRC Willow logs can be used in all types of wood burners or log boilers.
+Chipped willow is an ideal fuel for automated biomass boilers.
+You can have your first wood fuel harvest just 3 years after planting and can expect a harvest of 8-10 tonnes of dry wood per hectare per year.

 The size of logs produced on a 3 to 6 years rotation will vary from 2 to 4 inches in diameter, no need for splitting.
 You can vary the time between harvesting to suit your needs or the size of your wood burner.

 Willow for wood chip can be harvested on shorter rotations, giving higher yields.
 By dividing your coppice into four or more sections and harvesting in rotation you will have a ready supply of logs, year after year.

 The major reasons for growing willow rather than other firewood crops are;

 - It has the shortest time to harvest of any firewood

 - It can be dried and fully seasoned for burning in 1 summer - 3 months